potatoqualitee/tentools/README.md

 ```powershell
 Save-Module tentools -Path C:\temp
 ```
 And it will save all dependent modules.
-You can also [download the zip](https://github.com/potatoqualitee/tentools/archive/master.zip) from our repo, but you'll also need to download [PSFramework](https://github.com/PowershellFrameworkCollective/psframework/archive/development.zip).
+You can also [download the zip](https://github.com/potatoqualitee/tentools/archive/main.zip) from our repo, but you'll also need to download [PSFramework](https://github.com/PowershellFrameworkCollective/psframework/archive/development.zip).

-Please rename the folders from `name-master` to `name` and store in your `$Env:PSModulePath`.
+Please rename the folders from `name-main` to `name` and store in your `$Env:PSModulePath`.

 ## Usage scenarios